NordVPN vs CyberGhost in UK: Head-to-Head Comparison

 - Launching new hardware with more bandwidth

-- Running a few servers on 10 Gbps bandwidth channels
+- Running few servers on 10 Gbps bandwidth channels

 - Increasing the number of servers around the globe

 Unlike NordVPN, CyberGhost does not appear to be investing in network upgrades.
-Below is a screenshot from my recent CyberGhost review in Spain.
-You can see that numerous CyberGhost servers were at maximum capacity.
+Below is a screenshot from my recent CyberGhost review.
+You can see that numerous CyberGhost servers were at maximum capacity in UK.

-If you are looking for a speedy VPN connection, then NordVPN should clearly be your choice in Spain.
+If you are looking for a speedy VPN connection, then NordVPN should clearly be your choice in UK.

 Winner for Speed: NordVPN

-Result: NordVPN vs CyberGhost in Spain both offer excellent support for a wide range of devices and platforms.
+Result: NordVPN vs CyberGhost both offer excellent support for a wide range of devices and platforms in UK.
 CyberGhost permits 7 simultaneous connections as compared to NordVPN’s 6.
 You’re not going to have any trouble using either of these VPNs for your device(s).

-The good news is that NordVPN vs CyberGhost in Spain offer dedicated apps for the most popular platforms and also offer a manual setup option for other devices.
+The good news is that NordVPN and CyberGhost offer dedicated apps for the most popular platforms and also offer a manual setup option for other devices.

 Both of these VPNs are actually designed for usage across different devices.
 This is why NordVPN offers 6 simultaneous connections, whereas CyberGhost offers 7 simultaneous connections.
 But here’s how the two compare specifically for common operating systems and platforms:

-The Windows apps for both, NordVPN vs CyberGhost in Spain; NordVPN work for older versions of Windows XP up to the latest Windows 10.
+The Windows apps for both, CyberGhost and NordVPN works for older versions of Windows XP up to the latest Windows 10.
 That’s pretty impressive considering how many VPNs have stopped support for Windows XP and Vista.

 NordVPN offers more extensive support for macOS as compared to CyberGhost.
 While you can use NordVPN on Yosemite 10.10 to current OS versions, you will need at least a Sierra to run CyberGhost.

 Both VPNs offer dedicated apps for Android phones.
 In fact, they can also install these apps on Android TV and are designed well enough to be conveniently used with a remote.
-You can download apk files for NordVPN vs CyberGhost in Spain directly from their official websites.
+You can download apk files for NordVPN and CyberGhost directly from their official websites.

 NordVPN offers a command-line-based interface for Linux.
 But it only supports Debian.
 CyberGhost is supported on multiple popular Linux distros, including Ubuntu 16.04 and above, Fedora 29 and above, CentOS 17, Mint 19, Kali, and Pop!_OS.

 You can configure these VPNs on certain routers.
-Some pre-flashed routers from third-party vendors also come installed with NordVPN vs CyberGhost in Spain.
+Some pre-flashed routers from third-party vendors also come installed with CyberGhost and NordVPN.

-However, there are no dedicated router apps for NordVPN or CyberGhost in Spain.
+However, there are no dedicated router apps of NordVPN or CyberGhost.

 Other than the above, NordVPN also supports the following: